 - Membership loyalty discounts: These discounts become available with an increasing number of years as a member and can vary from club to club.

-- Good student discount: High school and college students can obtain a discount when they can show at least a 3.0 grade point average.
+- Good student discount: High school and college students can potentially obtain a discount when they can show at least a 3.0 grade point average.

 USAA vs AAA: online and mobile experience comparison